scorpioncyclon3/BF-Fibonacci-Generator/README.md

 # BrainF Fibbonacci Generator
 ### Summary<br>
-This project was initially created in two days, following the logic outlined in Daniel B. Cristofani's version.
-It may be updated in the future with optimisations but may be left in its current state.<br>
+This project was initially created in two days, following the logic outlined in Daniel B. Cristofani's version.<br>
-Currently, the program's contents are 173 bytes long if all additional comments and information is removed.<br>
+The program's contents are 173 bytes long if all additional comments and information are removed.<br>
+It is currently identical to Daniel B. Cristofani's version (If the double \n print is converted to a single \n), and I believe this is the most optimised state it can achieve.<br>
 <br>
 ### The initial comment loop:<br>
 This project was inspired by https://brainfuck.org/fib_explained.b<br>